top of page

 If you're working with a bar team, make sure they can get excited about creating a dry menu that’s still lush.

-💖 Set the Vibe
+Set the Vibe

 Let guests know it’s a sober wedding from the get-go—but make it sound like the badass celebration it is.
 Reframe it with joy, not restriction.
 Something like:

+Trust me, when you show up excited about it, your guests will follow.
 Your wedding is about you two, your story, and the community that holds you.
 If alcohol doesn’t have a seat at the table—amazing.
 Let’s make everything else shine brighter.

-And if you need a celebrant, MC and/or DJ who knows how to bring the good vibes without a drop of booze in sight, you know where to find me. 💃
+And if you need a celebrant, MC, and/or DJ who knows how to bring the good vibes without a drop of booze in sight, you know where to find me. 💃

 AFCC_logo_2016-1__1502493157_120.152.93.